 To start, you’ll be writing long-form (2,000-word) articles that usually serve as “ultimate guides to X topics.”
 We’ll provide you with the keywords and a blog content brief that walks you through the organization of the content you’ll be creating.
 We try to make the whole process as failproof as possible, and you’ll work directly with TCF’s editor.

 <span”>We use Slack, Asana, Zoom, and a suite of SEO tools to get the job done and stay aligned on projects/progress.

 Compensation and Perks

-Payment varies based on the difficulty and length of projects, but you can expect to earn anywhere from 10 to 15 cents per word, and bonuses are awarded for exceptional work.
-Payment is made to contractors via check or PayPal on the 1st and 15th of the month, and employees get direct deposit on the 1st and 15th.
+Payment varies based on the difficulty and length of projects, but you can expect to earn anywhere from 10-15 cents per word, and bonuses are awarded for exceptional work.
+Payment is made via PayPal twice per month.

-As a copywriter you’ll get to enjoy these perks:
+As an SEO content writer, you’ll get to enjoy these perks:

 - The 500+ hour advantage.

 - Experience writing for a wide variety of clients, including national brands that you can pad your resume with.